 Measurements were taken and recorded twice for 10 and 30 concurrent users at a time (which equals to 1000 and 2000 visitors daily respectively).
-You can calculate your average number of concurrent users on the website by dividing the average number of visitors per hour by average visit time (or check these two tutorials from magemojo and webperformance).
+You can calculate your average number of concurrent users on the website by dividing the average number of visitors per hour by average visit time.

 Summary: Results & Recommendations

 As you can see magento sites optimized with the “Starter” plan are a must for any magento site owner.
 This plan provides a quick speed boost of up to 30% and is a good start without any major server software installation or extra coding involved.

 Magento sites optimized with the “Premium” plan provide a very good server response time of less than 0.9 seconds and 2128 transactions by 10 concurrent users on the website.
 This plan uses APC opcode cache and Redis back-end caching to improve site speed.
 Now that’s almost 330% increase in speed compared to non-optimized magento site!